 - Send poetry attachments to firstname.lastname@example.org.

-- Send creative non-fiction and photography attachments to email@example.com.
+- Send creative non-fiction attachments to email@example.com.

 - Short fiction, creative non-fiction, and critical essays are limited to 4,000 words.